RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

 Introduction
 ============

 uORF-Tools is a workflow and a collection of tools for the analysis of **Upstream Open Reading Frames** (short uORFs).
 The workflow is based on the workflow management system **snakemake** and handles installation of all dependencies via `bioconda <https://bioconda.github.io/>`_ :cite:`GRU:KOE:2018`, as well as all processings steps.
-The source code of uORF-Tools is open source and available under the License.
+The source code of uORF-Tools is open source and available under the License **GNU General Public License 3**.
 Installation and basic usage is described below.

 Program flowchart
 =================

-The following flowchart describes the processing steps of the workflow and how they are connected.
+The following flowchart describes the processing steps of the workflow and how they are connected:

 .. image:: images/uORFTools-detailed-reworked_short.png
     :scale: 25%